mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### New Bus Triggers Model Erasure
 The AC and DC models must be defined when a finite number of buses are defined, otherwise, adding a new bus will delete them.
-For example, if we attempt to add a new bus to the `system` variable, the current AC and DC models will be completely erased:
+For example, if we attempt to add a new bus to the `PowerSystem` type that was previously created, the current AC and DC models will be completely erased:
 ```@repl ACDCModelUpdate
-addBus!(system; label = 4, type = 2, base = 138e3)
+addBus!(system; label = 4, type = 2)
 system.dcModel.nodalMatrix
 system.acModel.nodalMatrix
 ```